waterbear-cloud/paco/docs/aim-config.rst

       -
       -
       - The device name exposed to the EC2 instance
-      - IBlockDeviceMapping
+      - BlockDeviceMapping
     * - ebs
       - BlockDevice_ AIM schema
       - .. fa:: times
       -
       -
       - Amazon Ebs volume
-      - IBlockDeviceMapping
+      - BlockDeviceMapping
     * - virtual_name
       - String
       - .. fa:: times
       -
       - The name must be in the form ephemeralX where X is a number starting from zero (0), for example, ephemeral0.
       - The name of the virtual device.
-      - IBlockDeviceMapping
+      - BlockDeviceMapping